tahamusvi/quera-solutions/questions/190990/code/maziar/hints.md

      separated by a double underscore (__).
 So, the key price__avg refers to the average of the price field.

+# Annotate
+In Django, annotate() is a function used in the ORM (Object-Relational Mapping) to perform aggregation operations on a queryset while maintaining the original structure of the queryset.
+It adds new columns to each object in the queryset, containing the results of the aggregation functions applied to specific fields.
+The primary purpose of annotate() is to enrich the queryset with additional data derived from the aggregation functions.
+This allows you to access both the original fields of each object and the new annotated fields, which provide aggregated values based on the entire queryset or a specific grouping.

 # Difference between Aggregate and Annotate